ExplainerEmily/ExplainerEmily.github.io/_pages/examples.md

 ---

 # UX writing
-The most helpful kind of documentation is the one the user actually reads.
-That's why the UX text is such an important piece of the puzzle– it can answer common user questions while they are using the product.
-Or for more complex topics, walkthroughs can focus users on the most important tasks or guide the user to a longer tutorial.
+The most helpful kind of documentation is the one the user actually reads–that's why UX copy is such an important piece of the puzzle.
+It can answer a user's question without having to leave the product.
+With good copy and product design, more complex user tasks can be broken down into managable chunks.

 Here's some examples of times when I have collaborated with product designers and developers to create helpful UX text.